janKekanSan/jankekansan.github.io/pages/sona/bits.md

 </details>

-In [sitelen pona]{.tokipona}, proper names are written in a box, then spelled by reading the first letter of each symbol in the box.
+In [sitelen pona]{.tokipona}, proper names are written in a box called a cartouche, then spelled by reading the first letter of each symbol in the box.
 Here we spell out **Kanse**, which is what France is called in Toki Pona!

 Here's a quick exchange between two people who have newly met!